-Before, during and even after a migraine attack, a number of migraine sufferers report an overall lack of energy.
-In some, the tired feeling is a disabling migraine fatigue that interferes with daily activities and reduces the overall quality of life.
+Before, during and even after a migraine attack, a number of people living with migraine report an overall lack of energy.
+For some, the tired feeling is a disabling migraine fatigue that interferes with daily activities and reduces the overall quality of life.

-- Migraine fatigue impacts some 70 percent to 84 percent of migraine sufferers, according to studies
+- Migraine fatigue impacts 70 percent to 84 percent of people living with migraine, according to studies

 - Fatigue can accompany head pain

 - Fatigue may be a warning sign that a migraine attack is right around the corner

 - Fatigue may surface after head pain goes away